 Investing in lighting and light stands will have you looking your best in your streams, and the bigger your channel becomes, the more lights you can add.

-Here’s our guide to the ideal lighting set-up.
-We made it for fitness instructors but the principles hold true no matter what type of content you make.
+Below is our guide to the ideal lighting set-up for fitness instructors, but the principles hold true no matter what type of content you make.

 Now for some products to check out.